 Bonduelle’s 500 vegetable varieties are processed at 58 facilities by over 10,000 workers.
 Safety is top of mind for the company, and with so many facilities and employees, creating a companywide culture of food safety is essential.
 This case study shows how Bonduelle used front-line workforce training, verification training, and automated recordkeeping and reporting to achieve its desired food safety goals.

-Kisko Products, founded in 1977, is a family-owned business as well as the largest manufacturer of freeze pops in Canada.
-Its modern, 115,000 square-foot facility produces a variety of freezable kids treats under the Kisko and other recognized brands.
-The company focuses on high-quality products and needed a way to ensure safe and productive operations to maintain customer satisfaction.
+Kisko Products, Canada's largest producer of freeze pops, needed a way to ensure safe and productive operations to maintain customer satisfaction.
 This case study shows how the company implemented standardized training and real-time reporting to improve it production efficiency and maintain customer satisfaction.

 A new rapid yeast and mold test method for dairy applications, such as yogurt, soft cheese and cream, can dramatically improve speed-to-market and reduce economic impact from spoiled product.